abinit/abinit/doc/tutorial/rf1.md

         >>>>>>>>> Etotal= -9.76268124105767E+00

-The change of reduced coordinate ([[xred]]) of the Al atom along the first axis was rather small (1/1000), and we can make an estimate of the second derivative of the total energy with respect to the reduced coordinate thanks to finite-difference formulas.
+The change of reduced coordinate ([[xred]]) of the Al atom along the first axis was rather small (1/1000=0.001), and we can make an estimate of the second derivative of the total energy with respect to the reduced coordinate thanks to finite-difference formulas.

 We start first from the total-energy difference.
 The total energy is symmetric with respect to that perturbation, so that it has no linear term.
-The difference between the ground-state value (-9.76268374500280E+00 hartree) of the previous run, and the perturbed value (-9.76268124105767E+00 hartree) of the present one, is thus one half of the square of the coordinate change (1/1000) times the second derivative of total energy (2DTE).
+The difference between the ground-state value (-9.76268374500280E+00 Hartree) of the previous run, and the perturbed value (-9.76268124105767E+00 Hartree) of the present one, is thus one half of the square of the coordinate change (0.001) times the second derivative of total energy (2DTE).
-From these number, the 2DTE is 5.0078902589 hartree.
+From these number, the 2DTE is 5.0078902589 Hartree.

 Alternatively, we can start from the reduced gradients.
-The value of the reduced gradient with respect to a displacement of the Al atom along the first reduced axis is 0.005007937776 (hartree).
+The value of the reduced gradient with respect to a displacement of the Al atom along the first reduced axis is 0.005007937776 (Hartree).
 At first order, this quantity is the product of the 2DTE by the reduced coordinate difference.
-The estimate of the 2DTE is thus 5.007937776 hartree.
+The estimate of the 2DTE is thus 5.007937776 Hartree.
 The agreement with the other estimate is rather good (4.10^-5 Hartree).

 However, it is possible to do much better, thanks to the use of a higher-order finite-difference formula.